pcdshub/engineering_tools/README.md

 </tr>

 <tr>
-    <td>verify_hutch</td>
+    <td>verify-hutch</td>
     <td>
+usage: verify-hutch <hutch>
-usage: Verifies that the passed argument is a known hutch, exit 0 for true or exit for false.
+Verifies that the passed argument is a known hutch, exit 0 for true or exit for false.
     </td>
 </tr>